Medicare Enrollment Periods

 Initial Enrollment Period 2 (IEP2)

-Another enrollment period that is also 7-months is the Initial Enrollment Period 2 (IEP2).
-This is for people who were already eligible for Part A and B before they turned 65.
+Another enrollment period that is also 7-months is the Initial Enrollment Period 2.
+The IEP2 is for people who were already eligible for Part A and B before they turned 65.

 Special Enrollment Period (SEP)

-One of the most complicated Medicare enrollment periods is the Special Enrollment Period (SEP).
-This is when you can make changes to your Medicare Advantage and Medicare Prescription Drug coverage when certain events happen in your life.
+One of the most complicated Medicare enrollment periods is the Special Enrollment Period.
+A SEP is when you can make changes to your Medicare Advantage and Prescription Drug coverage when certain events happen in your life.

 Events include situations such as if you move or lose other insurance coverage.